Fun Painting and Drawing Activity for Preschoolers

 This post contains affiliate links.
 Privacy and Disclosure

-Washable paints are perfect for painting activities - they have awesome colors, and they easily wash off hands and brushes in sudsy water.
-Washing up is just another fun sensory experience!
+• Washable paints are perfect for kids painting activities, since they easily wash off hands and brushes in sudsy water.
+Bonus: Washing up is just another fun sensory experience!

 Supplies for painting activity